civio/medicamentalia/_articles/vaccines/prices.en.md

 ## Brand new and expensive

 </div>
-{% include vaccines/prices-scatterplot.es.html id="all" title="Precios" legend=true %}
+{% include vaccines/prices-scatterplot.es.html id="all" title="Precios" footer="There can be price differences due to brand, packaging (vial or syringe), strains or volume, among others.
+PAHO data is made of weighted averages, i.e. it’s not broken down by manufacturer.
+For the rest, we include all the data found. <a href=\"/vaccines/team/#prices\">Methodology</a>" legend=true %}
 <div class="page-content-container" markdown="1">

 As with drugs, new products and their [patents](http://medicamentalia.org/access/patents/) drive [prices up](http://medicamentalia.org/access/prices/).
 "With only two manufacturers for each of the new and much more expensive vaccines –PCV [pneumococcus], rotavirus, HPV [Human Papilloma Virus]– and the inability to use the two available products interchangeably, companies are enjoying near monopolies," denounces MSF in a [report](https://www.msfaccess.org/content/right-shot-bringing-down-barriers-affordable-and-adapted-vaccines) focusing entirely on the global vaccine market.